monib-intel/riscv-rust/README.md

 ```

 ### Test Framework Features
-- Automatic verification of program output
-- Captures UART output for validation
+- Captures UART output to file for external validation
-- Pass/fail reporting with clear indicators (✅/❌)
-- Detailed test logs showing UART output and simulation results

-The testing framework captures UART output during simulation and validates it against expected patterns.
-For example, the hello-world test checks for "Hello" in the output.
-The framework reports test results with clear pass/fail indicators and displays the captured UART output for debugging.
+- Provides simulation output for debugging

-The testbench.v file includes verification logic that:
+The testbench.v file is kept simple and modular:
-- Captures all UART output
+- Captures all UART output to console and file
-- Verifies output contains expected text
-- Reports test status (PASS/FAIL)
-- Times out long-running tests appropriately
+- Simulates for a fixed number of cycles
+- Easily adaptable for different cores

 Example output:
 ```
-✅ TEST PASSED

 --- UART Output ---
 Hello, World from Rust on PicoRV32!
 ------------------